-The screening form (annex B) should be completed for each policy screened and signed off by the policy author, approved by the Head of Branch responsible and added to the Policy Framework (annex C).
-A copy of the policy should be scanned and sent to HR who will ensure that the policy is made available on request.
+The screening form, attached at Annex A, should be completed for each policy screened and signed off by the policy maker, approved by the manager responsible for the policy and added to the policy framework.
+A copy of the policy should be scanned and sent to the UR's HR Team who will ensure that the policy is made available on request.